James-Yu/LaTeX-Workshop/src/README.md

 ## Application Log

-When something goes wrong, we always add to log messages what went wrong with `Extension.logger.addLogMessage()`.
+When something goes wrong, we always add to log messages what went wrong with `Logger.log()`.
 It is much beneficial for debugging.

 ## VS Code filesystem and virtual workspaces